 In addition, the insurance company may also cover the roof repair in case of matching issues and material unavailability.
 Here an entire roof replacement may be needed to ensure secondary damage is mitigated.

-4. Post Repair And Restoration
+Post Roof Repair and Restoration

 Once the repair and restoration process has been completed, your professional storm damage contractor will provide your insurance provider with the necessary documents to have the final payments released and the settlement of the claim completed and closed out.
 The time taken for this often depends on the severity of the damage and the time taken for repair.